paradisec-archive/archiving_workflow/index.md

 You also need to sign up with PARADISEC if you wish to deposit material to the archive.

 The process of signing up is simple- go to the PARASDISEC catalog web page: [http://catalog.paradisec.org.au/](http://catalog.paradisec.org.au/), and click on **Sign up** in the upper right‐hand corner.
-Once you sign up, you get an automated message informing you to check your email to confirm your account, _“A message with a confirmation link has been sent to your email address.
-Please open the link to activate your account”._ Click on the link in your email to confirm.
+Once you sign up, you get an automated message informing you to check your email to confirm your account,
+>A message with a confirmation link has been sent to your email address.
+Please open the link to activate your account

+Click on the link in your email to confirm.

 You are now a PARADISEC user!
 It is recommended that you browse the collections held in PARADISEC so that you can investigate the different ways collections can be organised.
 Below are a some examples:
 * ***PhD thesis:*** [OE1](https://dx.doi.org/10.4225/72/58949afab6af0) is a collection of narratives and wordlists that the depositor used in writing their PhD thesis.
 This includes the segmented audio files that are linked to the exemplar utterances within the thesis.